Deeroil/ot-harjoitustyo/README.md

 After opening a tile, you'll see which number was inside.
 If it was 9 (a mine), the game ends.
 You can also flag unknown tiles or remove the flag.
-You win when you've flagged all tiles with mines
+You win when you've flagged all tiles with mines.

 So the app knows how to
 - make a custom sized n*n grid (actually a list)